 ART and MUSIC

-Art: Our new building has a large art studio.
-Students will have art with an art teacher each week.
-They work in a variety of media and create two and three dimensional art works.
-An important part of our art curriculum is art history.
-Students study famous artists and their works to learn about line, color, texture and how to talk about art.
-They then use this knowledge and these visual images to help them explore art making on their own.
+Art: Our building has two dedicated art rooms.
+Students have art with an art teacher each week.
+They work in a variety of media and create two and three-dimensional artworks.
+Art history and art appreciation are important parts of our art curriculum.
+Students study famous artists and their works to learn about line, color, texture, and how to talk about art.
+They then use this knowledge and these visual images to help them explore art-making on their own.
 Additionally, the art teacher works with classroom teachers to integrate art into what students are learning in the classroom.
+In middle school, our curriculum shifts to a more student-directed studio space.
+Students continue to build artistic skills and concepts and to apply them to the creation of their own work.

 PHYSICAL EDUCATION (PE)

 We strongly believe in the importance of developing healthy life habits.
 These include nurturing enjoyment of physical activity and building teamwork and good sportsmanship.
 Students have PE every week and recess every day.
-We have two gyms in our new building (a regulation size gym and a small gym) as well as an outdoor play space.
-We will be partnering with Manhattan Youth to develop an intermural afterschool sports program for middle schoolers.
+We have two gyms in our building (a regulation size gym and a small gym) as well as an outdoor play space.
+We partner with Manhattan Youth for our middle school intermural afterschool sports program.
+Our students participate in soccer, football, volleyball, basketball, ping pong, track and field, cross country, baseball, and softball.
+We are proud of the accomplishments of our student-athletes!
+Some of our champion teams: